-While summer vacation sets the stage for fun, new experiences, it can also seriously disrupt a child’s dental health routine.
+As parents, we understand the importance of good dental habits for a healthy, happy smile.
+While summer vacation sets the stage for fun, new experiences, it can also seriously disrupt your child’s dental health routine.
 To help protect your child’s overall well-being this summer, it’s important to encourage proper oral hygiene.
 Here are some tips for keeping your child’s teeth and gums healthy while they are enjoying summer vacation.

 Schedule a checkup